-They also collaborate with some hotels to leave your car at the hotel parking lot, take the hotel’s free shuttle, and Alaska Auto Rental will come pick up the car afterwards.
+They also collaborate with some hotels to leave your car at the hotel parking lot, take the hotel’s free shuttle, and Alaska Auto Rental will come to pick up the car afterward.

 It was awesome to have the freedom of our own wheels in Alaska.